 Our traveling trunk is a portable version of Heritage Square’s on-site field trip.
-The trunk can be checked-out by teachers and homeschool parents for a two week period.
 The trunk includes 5 lesson plans and hands-on activities so that children can experience A Child’s Life in 1900 and understand the drastic changes in lifestyles over the past 100 years.

 The lessons and hands-on activities include a primary source activity, analyzing an early map of Phoenix, doing laundry using washboards and clotheslines, writing on slate boards, and playing the historic game of Graces.
 Each lesson plan is designed to meet State of Arizona Learning Standards for 3rd, 4th, and 5th grade students.

 Thanks to the generous sponsorship of Phoenix Suns Charities, we are able to offer the traveling trunk to public schools at no cost!
-However, you much pick up and drop off.
+However, you must pick up and drop off at Heritage Square.

 Download a flier for our traveling trunk here.